To request changes to these standards, file an RFC.

 Push the change to the repository and wait for the GitHub Actions checks (or legacy Travis job) to complete.

-Once the commits have been validated the branch can be merged to master.
+Once the commits have been validated the branch can be merged to main.
 This can be done either from the command line or by pushing the merge button on GitHub.

 Do not rebase the release branch since that will detach the release tags from the branch and remove them from the history of